games647/pwned-check/README.md

 This project is also intended for learning Rust (incl. parallelism with channel communication) and its ecosystem.
 Feedback appreciated.

+### Features

+* Scans the file sequentially in <5min (HDD + cold cache)
+* Offline
+* Cross-platform
+* Clear read passwords from memory
+* Progressbar
+* Optimized for bulk searches

+#### Optimizations

+* Multi-Threaded hashing of stored passwords
+* Memory mapping if supported
+* Sorted linear search by using lexicographically order of the downloaded hash database
+* SIMD comparisons
+* Read hash database from ASCII
+* Re-use allocations if possible - for example database reading only uses borrowed data
+* `fadvise` and `madvise` for UNIX based systems

 ### Design

 #### Load saved passwords